ehtick/Mapster/FastExpressionCompiler.md

     TypeAdapterConfig.GlobalSettings.Compiler = exp => exp.CompileFast();

 That's it.
-Now your code will enjoy more than 30% faster!
+Now your code will enjoy performance boost 1.3 to 4.0 times faster!